 The Company is required to disclose information on all assets and liabilities reported at fair value that enables an assessment of the inputs used in determining the reported fair values.
-A fair value hierarchy has been established that prioritizes valuation inputs based on the observable nature of those inputs.
+The fair value hierarchy that is now established prioritizes valuation inputs based on the observable nature of those inputs.
 The fair value hierarchy applies only to the valuation inputs used in determining the reported fair value of the investments and is not a measure of the investment credit quality.
 The hierarchy defines three levels of valuation inputs: